ejpcmac/config/README.md

 may change in the future to Nix building a `~/.zshrc` concatenating these files.
 I will however always keep pure Zsh files as source to maintain the compatibility with my FreeBSD server environment.

+In December 2018 I exctacted many files in a public configuration framework I have named `confkit`.
+It is refered as a submodule here and you can use it yourself if you want: while I am using the `develop` branch of it, I publish tagged versions with a changelog.
+Some features that are currently only in this repository may be extracted to confkit at some point.